 If most of your day is spent doing mundane tasks, you’re not alone.
+And there’s hope, studies show we can actually learn how to find meaning in the everyday.

 Surveys find that almost 60 percent of the average person’s day is spent on routine details like paperwork, e-mail, informal conversations, or planning and being in meetings.
 For most U.S. workers who reside in wage-earning service-based occupations, that percentage is probably much higher with days often filled with repetitive, manual tasks.